Debt Increases Risk and is Like a “Negative Bond”

 A Mortgage is a negative bond!
 Leverage increases Risk!

 Jonathan Clements describes debt like a “negative bond.”
 He suggests if you have $100,000 in bonds and $100,000 in debt, your net bond position is zero.

 Looking around on line there are not much data either way, so I though it would be interesting to examine the issue more closely.
 Let’s study a high earner in the accumulation phase who is buying a home.
 She has a brokerage account large enough to either pay cash or get a mortgage.

-Is debt like a negative bond?
+Is a mortgage like a negative bond?
 Does Leverage Increase Risk?

 Does Debt Increase Risk?